mouchtaris/fictional-disco/README.md

 ## Assumptions

-* Storage account replication type: no information is provided for the assignemtn, so the simplest, cheapest method is chose (Local Redundant Storage).
+* Storage account replication type: no information is provided for the assignment, so the simplest, cheapest method is chose (Local Redundant Storage).
 * Restriction policies:
   * It is assumed that *all* resources under compute, network and storage are allowed